sebastien-plutniak/archeoviz/paper.md

 # Summary

-`archeoViz` is an R Shiny application for the visualisation, interactive exploration, and web communication of archaeological spatial data  [@Plutniak2023archeoviz1.2.1], [@Plutniak2023bspf].
-It generates interactive 3D plots, 2D cross sections and 2D maps of archaeological objects and their refitting relationships, computes basic spatial analysis methods (convex hull, regression surfaces, 2D kernel density estimation), and displays excavation timelines.
+`archeoViz` is an R Shiny application for the visualisation, interactive exploration, and web communication of archaeological spatial data  [@Plutniak2023archeoviz1.3.2], [@Plutniak2023bspf].
+It generates interactive 3D plots, 2D cross sections and 2D maps of archaeological objects and their refitting relationships, and display an interactive timeline of the work made in a site.
+Spatial statistics methods can be applied (convex hull, regression surfaces, 2D kernel density estimation) and data can be directly exported to other online applications to run other methods.
 This application is designed as the building block of a decentralised web edition network for archaeological data: 1) users can deploy `archeoViz` instances specific to their datasets on the server of their choice; 2) the *archeoViz portal*, a companion online application, references and documents with metadata these `archeoViz` instances, increasing their discoverability and audience on the web, both for scientists and the general audience interested in archaeology.
 It can also be used as an educational resource to introduce learners to spatial analysis, data formats, reproducible workflow, open science, and computational archaeology.

 # Statement of Need

-For more than a century, archaeologists have generated coordinated data during fieldwork.
+For more than a century, archaeologists have generated spatially coordinated data during fieldwork.
 However, the results of these efforts are generally kept in inaccessible notebooks and hard drives, or –in the best cases– analysed and summarised as figures in publications, without providing the original data.
 Recent literature stressed that the lack of

 1. accessible and handy tools,
 2. training in data management,